CDRT/mk_docs/docs/guides/lcv/commercial_vantage_faq.md

     **For details:** See [Configuration Guide](./configuration.md) → System Update section

-??? note "Can end-users modify the update schedule in Commercial Vantage?"
+??? question "Can end-users modify the update schedule in Commercial Vantage?"

     **No.** End-users can only click "Check for Updates" manually.

     If an end-user manually adjusts the scheduled task in Task Scheduler, Commercial Vantage will overwrite those changes.

-??? note "As the IT administrator, I have set the policy for Auto Update to run at 11:00 AM; however, on devices the scheduled task is configured with a slightly different time.
+??? question "As the IT administrator, I have set the policy for Auto Update to run at 11:00 AM; however, on devices the scheduled task is configured with a slightly different time.
 Why is that?"

     The time set in the policy will indicate the beginning of a 90-minute window of time.
 Individual devices will be configured with a random time within that 90-minute window.
 This is done to prevent all devices in a managed environment from trying to download updates at exactly the same time.